design with care & experience

 Our manufacturing facility

 We make some of the fabrics we sew, as we like having control over the entire process to ensure quality in from the ground up.
 We parter with Unifi (Repreve), BCI (Better Cotton Initiative) and others to secure fiber from sustainable, traceable sources.
 We like to spin our yarn, knit our fabric and dye and finish locally to reduce our carbon footprint.
 We spin and knit in certified state of the art facilities.
 We dye and finish in certified facilities that utilize the latest dye equipment which reduced the quantity of water needs for the dying process and have their own water treatment plants on site.
 We also source sustainable fabrics from reputable mills around the world (the closer to home the better though).

 Shipping & distribution

 It can be a real challenge to import from a new country - the logistics can be mind boggling.
-That's why we also serve as the importer for our customers in the US.
+That's why we also serve as the importer for many of our customers in the US.
 We have regular containers coming to the US from Guatemala each month.
 And our carbon footprint is not too bad here - it's only a one week transit time from Guatemala City to Miami.
 We manage customs clearance of the goods and can even arrange transport to the final destination in the US.
 Most of our importation is done under CAFTA (Central American Free Trade Agreement), so it's duty free.
 And in addition to shorter shipping times, our lead times on production are shorter too.

 Updates and looking into the future